Interfacing a 16×2 LCD with Arduino – Beginner’s Guide

 Using an LCD display can give you an advantage in your Arduino project.
-This LCD can show some information about your project.
-For example, you can create a distance measurement system that displays the distance on LCD, or you can create a simple project that only shows some message on LCD.
+The LCD can display some useful information related to your project.
+For example, you can build a distance measurement system that shows the distance on an LCD, or create a simple project that displays a custom message.

-In this tutorial, I will show you how to use a 16×2 Character LCD display with Arduino.
-I will show you how you can print text, blink text, scroll text, display custom characters.
+In this tutorial, I will show you how to use a 16×2 character LCD display with Arduino.
+You will learn how to print text, blink text, scroll text, and display custom characters.

 16×2 Character LCD x1Amazon / AliExpress / Baggood